DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 DataCollection and TreeCollection allow using the same data set in different components.
 For instance, you can prepare one data set and load it into DataView, Grid, and List.

-Here is the guide on how to work with DataCollection.
+We will consider how to work with DataCollection in this article.

 Check all methods and events of [Data Collection API](data_collection/index.md).